And click-through rate increased by 284%…

-Our account was slowly eking along from November 2014 (the start of the business) until about April, when we started using Meet Edgar, (one of our favorite social media tools) to help make our tweets more regular.
+Our account was slowly eking along from November 2014 (the start of the business) until about April, when we started using Meet Edgar, to help make our tweets more regular.

 But we still weren’t gaining the kind of following that we had hoped for.

 Then… in June of 2015, we finally began to break through the noise.

 You can visibly see the uptick in the graph at the end of June when we started using the auto-mention campaigns.

 After the introduction of automated mentions, the account started to grow a lot faster.